-Scientists and engineers have already taken the first step toward these types of autonomous materials by developing “active” materials that have the ability to move on their own.
+Scientists and engineers have already taken the first step toward producing these types of autonomous materials by developing “active” materials that have the ability to move on their own.
 Now, researchers at the University of Chicago have taken the next step by showing that the movement in one such active material—liquid crystals—can be harnessed and directed.

-This proof-of-concept research, published on February 18, 2021, in the journal Nature Materials, is the result of three years of collaborative work by the groups of Juan de Pablo, Liew Family Professor of Molecular Engineering, and Margaret Gardel, Horace B. Horton Professor of Physics and Molecular Engineering, along with Vincenzo Vitelli, professor of physics, and Aaron Dinner, professor of chemistry.
+This proof-of-concept research, which was published on February 18, 2021, in the journal Nature Materials, is the result of three years of collaborative work by the groups of Juan de Pablo, Liew Family Professor of Molecular Engineering, and Margaret Gardel, Horace B. Horton Professor of Physics and Molecular Engineering, along with Vincenzo Vitelli, professor of physics, and Aaron Dinner, professor of chemistry.

 Harnessing the properties of liquid crystals